Japan's Daikin picks Manchester, UK as test bed for green tech

 "Obviously with that ambition around 2038, we're a place that's going to move faster.
 In doing so that presents opportunities to organisations like Daikin," Burnham said.

-Installations will take place over the next two years, the parties said, without giving any further details.
+Installations will take place over the next two years, the parties said.

 Under the agreement, Daikin will also establish a training programme in Manchester for heating and cooling system skills that are in short supply in Britain.

-The deal, financial details of which were not disclosed, is part of a wider push by the north of England to attract investment in renewable energy and green tech.
+The deal is part of a wider push by the north of England to attract investment in renewable energy and green tech.

 Liverpool plans to become a global leader in tidal energy, while the north east already has a large wind energy industry.